thespacedoctor/soxspipe/docs/source/recipes/soxs_mflat.md

 #### Normalising Exposure Levels in Individual Flat Frames

 Once calibrated, exposure-levels in the individual flat frames need to be normalised as *total* illumination will vary from frame-to-frame.
-The of individual frame exposure levels are calculated in two stages.
+The individual frame exposure levels are calculated in two stages.

 In the first stage the mean inner-order pixel-value across the frame is used as a *first approximation* of an individual frame's exposure level.
 To calculate this mean value, the order locations are used to identify a curved slice N-pixels wide centred on each of the order-centres and bad pixels are masked (see image below).
 The collected inner order pixel values are then sigma-clipped to excluded out-lying values and a mean value calculated.